 The Company is a junior mineral exploration stage company in the business of acquiring, exploring, and evaluating natural resource properties, and either developing these properties further or disposing of them when the evaluation is complete.
-As at the date of this MD&A, the Company's primary properties are the Tomtebo property and the Gruvberget property, both located in the Bergslagen Mining District of south-central Sweden, an interest in the Bakar property located on North Vancouver Island in British Columbia, Canada, and its Additional Properties (as defined below) located in Sweden,
+As at the date of this MD&A, the Company's primary properties are the Tomtebo and Viken properties, located in Sweden.